Santos Sao Paulo, Brazil Travel Guide

 Recycling programs exist in Santos, with separate bins for dry recyclables and organic waste.
 Please dispose in assigned bins.

-Explore alternatives that align with environmental responsibility.
+Explore options that align with environmental responsibility.

 Offset your flight'the environmental impact by purchasing carbon offsets.